-EXCLUSIVE: Suspect in 1976 gruesome murder of pregnant teen, ‘Beth Doe', released on bail pending trial
+EXCLUSIVE: Suspect in 1976 gruesome killing of pregnant teen ‘Beth Doe' released on bail pending trial

-Colon told me that he and his family found about Sierra's release this morning.
+I spoke with Colon by phone.
+He stated that he and his family found out about Sierra's release this morning.

-According to court records, a hearing took place on June 8 at which time bail was set at $250,000.
-Sierra posted bail on June 15, court records show.
+In Sierra's case, court records show that a hearing took place on June 8 at which time bail was set at $250,000, which he posted on June 15.

-"I cannot believe this!"
-Colon said.
 "This isn't some minor crime he's accused of doing.
 He's accused of killing my sister, and he gets to go home until the trial?
 Now there's a dangerous man out there free like nothing.
-Someone needs to explain this to us."
+Someone needs to explain this to us," Colon said.

 Sierra is charged with one count of criminal homicide.
 A trial date has not been set.